|Oracle® Database Utilities

 The fastest method of moving data is to copy the database data files to the target database without interpreting or altering the data.
 With this method, Data Pump Export is used to unload only structural information (metadata) into the dump file.
 This method is used in the following situations:

-TRANSPORT_TABLESPACES parameter is used to specify a transportable tablespace export.
+TRANSPORT_TABLESPACES parameter is used to specify a transportable mode export.
 Only metadata for the specified tablespaces is exported.

 TRANSPORTABLE=ALWAYS parameter is supplied on a table mode export (specified with the

 When an export operation uses data file copying, the corresponding import job always also uses data file copying.
-During the ensuing import operation, both the data files and the export dump file must be loaded.
+During the ensuing import operation, you will be loading both the data files and the export dump file.

 After data file copying, direct path is the fastest method of moving data.
 In this method, the SQL layer of the database is bypassed and rows are moved to and from the dump file with only minimal interpretation.
 Data Pump automatically uses the direct path method for loading and unloading data when the structure of a table allows it.
-For example, if a table contains a column of type
+Note that if the table has any columns of datatype

 A global index on multipartition tables exists during a single-partition load.
 This includes object tables that are partitioned.